telerik/xamarin-forms-docs/controls/tabview/features/tabview-features-tabviewselection.md

 Changing the selection will highlight the corresponding item and show its content under the tab strip area.

-The **RadTabView** control exposes few useful properties which can help you work with the items selection.
+The **RadTabView** control exposes a few useful properties which can help you work with the items selection.

 ## Setting the Selected Item